marsgroves/HackTheBox/README.md

 10. When you click the small arrow alongside data, you will see that the text is encrypted and the encoding type is <b>ROT13</b>.

 11. Select type: ROT13, paste the copied data onto the Encoded Text box and click Decode.
 You will get something like below.

+12. So, as we can see in Decoded Text, in order to generate an invite code, we need to make a POST request to “https://www.hackthebox.eu/api/invite/generate”.